wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-marking-of-musicoacher.md

 like user sign/out, search, navigation...
-And each "page component" (components that are the second higher level, just after the layout one) has it's own services, for example the Editor component has services to manage everything you do when writing tracks and they are the ones who communicate with Parse to persist the data, so in general this is a very flexible model and I end up liking it very much.
+And each "page component" (components that are the second higher level, just after the layout one) has it's own services, for example the Editor component has services to manage everything you do when writing tracks and they are the ones who communicate with Parse to persist the data, so, in general, this is a very flexible model and I end up liking it very much.

 This is the helper used to send messages and an example usage of it: